-Having fun while in your 20s and still avoiding the temptations associated with these activities is a balancing act.
-To thoroughly enjoy yourself while remaining sober, you need to set yourself up for success, avoid old habits, and find enjoyment in unexpected places.
+Having fun while in your 20s and managing the temptations associated with exciting activities is a balancing act.
+To thoroughly enjoy yourself while remaining sober, you need to build a strong foundation, avoid old habits and find enjoyment in unexpected places.

 When you take the right precautions and foster skills to stay sober, you can have a fun life with no regrets.

 A strong foundation of coping skills, a solid knowledge-base and healthy emotional regulation, you can overcome the urge to use drugs and alcohol in your young adult life.

 For most people, a strong foundation can be built by attending a support group.
 Regular participation can help you hone these skills continuously.
 Even when you think you’ve done the work and temptations are a thing of your past, triggers will pop up again.

 A support group can also give you the social support you need when there’s no easy answer to one of life’s challenges.
 When you come face-to-face with a new obstacle or sticky social situation, chances are one of your peers has been there and can help guide you through it.